openthread/openthread/STYLE_GUIDE.md

 ## Format and Style

-- All code should adhere to [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+- All code should adhere to [Google Python Style Guide](http://google.github.io/styleguide/pyguide.html).